AdaCore/training_material/courses/comprehensive_rust_training/060_references/02_exclusive.rst

 Key points:

--  "Exclusive" means that only this reference can be used to access the value.
+-  :dfn:`Exclusive` means that only this reference can be used to access the value.
 No other references (shared or exclusive) can exist at the same time, and the referenced value cannot be accessed while the exclusive reference exists.
 Try making an :rust:`&point.0` or changing